 For clients who don’t see every stage of this process, it is easy to overestimate how quickly things can get done.
 That’s why it’s important to discuss timelines with your agency before setting them in stone – your account manager will be able to explain just how long different steps of the process will take and will work with you to find solutions that work for everyone involved.

 A good account manager will be an invaluable resource for you when trying to plan your design brief and asking for help early and often will help ensure that your project stays on track.
-For a sneak peek at the process of writing a design brief, you can download a blank template on the Shikatani Lacroix website, where you can also find specific instructions for writing packaging- and retail-specific briefs.
+For a sneak peek at the process of writing a design brief, you can download a blank template below, where you can also find specific instructions for writing packaging- and retail-specific briefs.